-EstNbr EstName NR# HIMP Date Task Regs Description M244m Tyson Fresh Meats, Inc PGC261 210480 3N-1 No 10/03/201 04C02 313.15, 313.2 At 1106 on 10/3/02013, I, (b) (6) was watching human handling activities in the barn near the south end at the house hog pen.
+EstNbr EstName NR# НІМР Date Task Regs Description M244m Tyson Fresh Meats, Inc PGC261 210480 3N-1 No 10/03/201 04C02 313.15, 313.2 At 1106 on 10/3/02013, I, (b) (6), was watching human handling activities in the barn near the south end at the house hog pen.
 While verifying HAT activities Category V Handling of Suspect and Disabled, and Category VIII Stunning Effectiveness, a humane handling noncompliance occurred.
 There were five animals in the house hog pen.
 There was one employee using the captive bolt stun gun and four others observing the situation, including (b) (6) , as well as myself.
 The animal was in a sitting position and calm.
 The captive bolt gun was placed on or near the forehead of the animal in the appropriate location between the eyes.
 The gun fired with a high-pitched pop and the employee's arm was propelled far up and away from the animal.
 The hog immediately began vocalizing, was unable to stand but continued sitting, and was clearly distressed and conscious.
 The animal turned its head in all directions and I noted a depression in the skull of approximately 1 cm that was starting to ooze blood.
 The animal was blinking, vocalizing and breathing rhythmically.
-The employee immediately reloaded the captive bolt gun and fired it, this time resulting in the normal sound and minimal recoil, to render the animal unconscious. (b) (6) was made aware that this situation is noncompliant with the regulations and that an NR would be forth coming as the establishment failed to meet regulatory requirements of 9 CFR 313.15 and 313.2.
-This situation is also in violation of the establishment's own program, "Electrical and Captive Bolt Stunning Procedures" 4.2.1 meeting in the gung the employees to use the second captive bolt gun, rechecking all the guns for mechanical issues, and the establishment will move to category B of their RACE program which requires (b) (4) monitoring of humane
+The employee immediately reloaded the captive bolt gun and fired it, this time resulting in the normal sound and minimal recoil, to render the animal unconscious. (b) (6) spoke to the employee to remind him that, should this happen again, he does have a loaded spare captive bolt gun within reach instead of taking time to reload. (b) (6) was made aware that this situation is noncompliant with the regulations and that an NR would be forth coming as the establishment failed to meet regulatory requirements of 9 CFR 313.15 and 313.2.
+This situation is also in violation of the establishment's own program, "Electrical and Captive Bolt Stunning Procedures" 4.2.1 method the captive bolt gun, rechecking all the guns for mechanical issues, and the establishment will move to category B of their RACE program which requires (b) (4) monitoring of humane

-12:23 Friday, August 12, 2016 109 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 109
+12:23 Friday, August 12, 2016 109 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs